google/WebFundamentals/src/site/documentation/introduction-to-media/video/index.markdown

   get content.
 * Letting the browser choose a format is simpler, quicker and potentially more reliable than using a server-side support database with user-agent detection.
-* Adding a type attribute to a source element enables the browser to select a video source without having to download part of the video to 'sniff' the format.
+* Specifying each file source's type improves network performance; the browser can select a video source without having to download part of the video to 'sniff' the format.

 All of these points are especially important in mobile contexts, where bandwidth